 Gymnastics for the eyes

-2.3 Indicators (criteria for project performance, diagnostic methods) To solve the tasks set, the research method was used: analysis of methodological, psychological, pedagogical sources on the stated topic.
+2.3 Indicators (project effectiveness criteria, diagnostic methods) To solve the problems, a research method was used: analysis of methodological, psychological, pedagogical sources on the stated topic.

 2.4 Expected results of the project implementation

-1. Acceptance of the value of health as one of the main values of a person will allow students with disabilities to focus their behavior on saving and strengthening the health of themselves and those around them;
+1. Accepting the value of health as one of the main human values will allow students with disabilities to orient their behavior towards preserving and strengthening the health of themselves and those around them;

-2. Successfully adapt in the educational and social space;
+2. Successfully adapt to the educational and social space;

-4. To fully realize personal potential, increase success in sports.
+4. To realize personal potential to the fullest and increase success in sports.

-During the work to improve the health of children with disabilities, a system has developed that has made it possible to record positive results: the incidence of children has decreased, a healthy lifestyle culture is being formed, and independent beliefs about health are being developed.
+During the work to improve the health of children with disabilities, a system was developed that made it possible to record positive results: the incidence of illness in children has decreased, a culture of healthy lifestyle is being formed, and independent beliefs about health are being developed.

-Previously, when information about the state of health was only available to health workers, information about the state of health was not always complete for educators.
-Filling out the health passport made it possible to work purposefully with children and conduct conversations about those violations, which are the most in the group.
+Previously, when only health workers had information about their health status, educators did not always have complete information.
+Filling out a health passport made it possible to work purposefully with children and conduct conversations about those disorders that are most common in the group.

-Currently, a large number of healthy lifestyle measures have been developed.
-These are the radio line “Traveling around the city of Zdoroveyka”, the distance travel “Why teeth hurt”, the drawing competition “A healthy mind in a healthy body”, the lesson “Vegetables and fruits are vitamin products”, the presentation “If you want to be healthy!”, “Let’s say no to drugs!”, “Smoking is harmful to health”, compiling a crossword puzzle “Evil products”, etc. The topics of the DRC (diagnostics, regulation and correction) carried out in the group: the health of students in the daily routine of the boarding school; the state and level of comfort of the student in the school and group.
+Currently developed a large number of healthy lifestyle events.
+This includes the radio line “Travel around the city Zdoroveyka”, the correspondence trip “Why do teeth hurt”, the drawing competition “In healthy body-healthy mind”, lesson “Vegetables and fruits - vitamin products”, presentation “If you want to be healthy!”, “Say no to drugs!”, “Smoking is harmful to health”, compiling a crossword puzzle “Evil products”, etc. Topics of the DRC (diagnostics, regulation and correction) carried out in a group: the health of students in the daily routine of a boarding school; the student’s condition and level of comfort in school and group.

-She has repeatedly spoken at methodological associations and pedagogical councils with topics on healthy lifestyles (“The influence of psychoactive substances on a teenager”), we share our experience with the “Methodological piggy bank of the group”.
+She has spoken repeatedly at methodological associations and pedagogical councils with topics on healthy lifestyles (“The influence of psychoactive substances on a teenager”), and we share our experience of working with “Methodological piggy bank of the group”.

-The problem of children's health is in the hands of our teachers, doctors, parents, and whatever socio-economic conditions surround us.
+The problem of children's health is in the hands of our teachers, doctors, parents, and no matter what the socio-economic conditions surround us.
 Protecting the health of children is our top priority.
-Health will become a value for a child if: - He will form an interest in this problem; - Supported by entertaining, playful activities;
+Health will become a value for a child if: - He develops an interest in this problem; - Is supported by entertaining, playful activities;

-“Care for human health, especially the health of a child, is, first of all, concern for the harmonious fullness of all physical and spiritual forces, and the crown of this harmony is the joy of creativity.”
+“Caring for human health, especially the health of a child, is, first of all, caring for the harmonious fullness of all physical and spiritual forces, and the crown of this harmony is the joy of creativity.”

 V.A.
 Sukhomlinsky